mouthful/ASE-pair-project/README.md

-# ASE
+# ASE assignment--pair project
+This is a team assignment from our ASE course, and the project was achieved by our team.
+[Here](https://www.cnblogs.com/xinz/archive/2011/11/27/2265000.html) is source address of the task.

-How is the frequency of English 26 letters distributed in a novel?
+> How is the frequency of English 26 letters distributed in a novel?
 What are the words that often appear in a type of article?
 What is the most common vocabulary of a author?
 What are the most commonly used phrases in Harry Potter, and so on.
 There are some programs to solve this problem.
 ## step0: *Outputs the frequency of the 26 letters in an English text file.*

 ### Usage: